Tony Hawk's Pro Skater

-Tony Hawk's Pro Skater, released as Tony Hawk's Skateboarding in the UK, Australia, New Zealand and parts of Europe, is a skateboarding video game developed by Neversoft and published by Activision.
+Tony Hawk's Pro Skater, released as Tony Hawk's Skateboarding in the United Kingdom, Australia, New Zealand, and parts of Europe, is a 1999 skateboarding video game developed by Neversoft and published by Activision.
+It is the first installment in the Tony Hawk's series.
 It was released for the PlayStation on September 29, 1999 and was later ported to the Nintendo 64, Game Boy Color, Dreamcast, and N-Gage.

-Tony Hawk's Pro Skater takes place in a 3D environment permeated by an ambience of punk rock and ska music.
-The player takes control of a variety of famous skateboarders and must complete missions by performing skateboarding tricks and collecting objects.
-The game offers several modes of gameplay, including a career mode in which the player must complete objectives and evolve their character's attributes, a free-play mode in which the player may skate without any given objective, and a multi-player mode that features a number of competitive games.
+Tony Hawk's Pro Skater takes place in an urban environment permeated by an ambience of punk rock and ska punk music.
+The player takes control of a variety of skateboarders and must complete missions by performing skateboarding tricks and collecting objects.
+The game offers several modes of gameplay, including a career mode in which the player must complete objectives and evolve their character's attributes, a single session, in which the player accumulates a high score within two minutes, a free skate mode in which the player may skate without any given objective, and a multiplayer mode that features a number of competitive games.

-Tony Hawk's Pro Skater was met with critical acclaim for all versions but the Game Boy Color version, which had a more mixed reception.
+Tony Hawk's Pro Skater was met with critical acclaim for all versions except the Game Boy Color version, which had a more mixed reception.
+It is widely regarded as one of the greatest video games ever made, praised for its innovative gameplay, soundtrack, and influence on the skateboarding genre.
+The game resulted in a successful franchise, receiving eight annualized sequels developed by Neversoft from Pro Skater 2 (2000) to Proving Ground (2007).
+It is also credited with introducing skateboarding to a more mainstream global audience.
+It received a remake along with the sequel, Tony Hawk's Pro Skater 1 + 2, in 2020.

 Gameplay

-Tony Hawk's Pro Skater puts the player in control of a famous skateboarder and takes place in a third-person view with a fixed camera.
+Tony Hawk's Pro Skater puts the player in control of a skateboarder and takes place in a third-person view with a fixed camera.
 The goal of the game is to perform tricks and combinations thereof in an effort to increase the player's score.
-Movement can be altered using the d-pad, and ollies, grabs, flips and slides are each assigned to individual buttons.
-Each skateboarder has eight grabs, eight slides and eight flips.
+Movement can be altered using the d-pad or analog stick, and ollies, grabs, flips and grinds are each assigned to individual buttons.
+Each skateboarder has eight grabs, eight grinds and eight flips.
 The number of points earned from a successful trick sequence is dependent on the amount of time spent in the air, the degree of rotation, and the number and variety of tricks performed; the more a single trick is performed in a sequence, the fewer points it will earn.
 When the player succeeds in performing tricks, a special gauge increases.
 When this gauge is full and flashing, the player is capable of performing a special trick that is worth many more points than ordinary tricks.
 If the player bails (falls off their skateboard), any points that may have been earned from the current combo are lost, and the special gauge is emptied.